benracine/logging-into-rhino-from-home/README.md

 ```
 Host rhino              # rhino is a handy alias name
-HostName 192.168.1.45   # the number is the IP address of the machine, I don't know what it really is
+HostName 192.168.1.45   # the number is the IP address of the machine.
+                        # I don't know what it really is
-Port 2222               # very unlikely to be a different port number, this is the de facto port number for ssh connections
+Port 2222               # very unlikely to be a different port number.
+                        # This is the de facto port number for ssh connections
 ```

 - If you need to create this file: